kontena/kontena/docs/core-concepts/technology.md

 # Technology

+Kontena is built using the following components:

 ## Docker Engine

 > The Linux container engine

+Docker Engine creates and runs containers.

 ## Weave

-> Overlay network for Docker
+> An overlay network for Docker

-Weave is used as a default overlay network for nodes.
-Weave provides common network fabric that works everywhere in the same way.
-Weave has some really nice features that are hard to implement, for example transparent network encryption.
+Weave is used as a default overlay network for Nodes.
+Weave provides a common network fabric that works everywhere in the same way.
+Weave has some really nice features that are hard to implement, such as transparent network encryption.

 ## Etcd

 > A highly-available key-value store for shared configuration and service discovery.

-Etcd is used as a distributed key-value storage in nodes.
-Each Kontena grid has one internal etcd cluster that node agents can use.
+Each Kontena Grid has a dedicated etcd cluster.
+The etcd cluster is created automatically when the Nodes are provisioned for Kontena Grid.
+It is used by Kontena Master and Kontena Agents for shared configuration and service discovery.
+The built-in etcd cluster may be also used as distributed key-value store by any of the Kontena Services running in the Kontena Grid.

 ## Ruby

 > Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.

 Ruby is our weapon of choice when it comes to server-side coding.
-Both master and agent daemons are written using ruby.
-Ruby is really flexible and has lot's of libraries that helps building this kind of stuff.
+Both Kontena Master and Kontena Agent daemons are written using Ruby.
+Ruby is really flexible and provides a large number of libraries to streamline programming.

-Some of the rubygems that we rely on:
+The rubygems that we rely on include:

 * roda
 * puma